Can You Use a Tennis Racket for Padel 2025?

 2. Shortening the Handle

 Some players attempt to shorten the handle of a tennis racket to mimic the compact grip of a padel racket.
 While this might improve maneuverability, the racket remains too large and heavy.
-The increased weight slows down reactions and affects wrist movements, which are crucial in padel.
+The increased weight slows reactions and affects wrist movements, which are crucial in padel.

 3. Adding a Rough Surface for Spin